abberdeen/circuitid-csharp/docs/ChatRoomsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ChatRoomsApi(Configuration.Default);
-            var chatrooms = new Chatrooms(); // Chatrooms | The JSON object that will be posted to the REST API endpoint.
+            var chatroomsCreateOrPatch = new ChatroomsCreateOrPatch(); // ChatroomsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetChatRoom200Response result = apiInstance.CreateChatRoom(chatrooms);
+                GetChatRoom200Response result = apiInstance.CreateChatRoom(chatroomsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)